ruthlennonatu/bsc23grassroots/README.md

 # Communication
-Slack is the preferred method of communication. we will also be using discord for the generasl quick cmunication Communication in this order: Slack, WhatsApp, Microsoft Teams, E-Mail If a demonstration is required use Zoom, record the session and upload to the Slack channel.
+Slack is the preferred method of communication. we will also be using discord for the generasl quick comunication Communication in this order: Slack, Discord, Microsoft Teams, Outlook If a demonstration is required use Zoom, record the session and upload to the Slack channel.
 No Slack communications between 9PM and 9AM.
 Raise a problem as soon as you see it.